2cupscooked kidney beansor 15 ounce can, rinsed and drained

 Once cook time has released, let pressure release naturally for 10 minutes.
 Then do a quick pressure release.
 Use a wooden spoon to hit vent knob from sealing to venting.
 (Be sure to stand away from vent knob to protect yourself.)

-Stir in the spinach and red wine vinegar.
-Place lid back on pressure cooker and let spinach wilt for just a couple minutes.
+Remove the bay leaf and then stir in the spinach and red wine vinegar.
+Place the lid back on pressure cooker and let spinach wilt for just a couple minutes and then serve the soup